haxybaxy/githubstats/README.md

 - 📱 Responsive design with dark mode support
 - ⚡ Fast and efficient data loading
 - 🎨 Beautiful UI with smooth animations
+- 🤖 Automatic deployment and testing using Github Actions
-- 📚 Documentation on Github Pages
+- 📚 Documentation deplyed on Github Pages
 - 📊 95% Test coverage
 - 🚀 Deployed on Vercel